 Pinch of sea salt

-Directions for Making Chocolate Fondue Recipe:
+Directions for Making this Chocolate Recipe for Fondue:

 1) In a heavy saucepan, melt the chocolate chips, butter, condensed milk, and water over medium-high heat.